ashokgelal/ashokgelal.com/source/_posts/minimal-setup-zen.md

 <div style="margin: 0 auto"> ![My minimal desktop](/images/minimal-desktop.png) </div> </br>

-### Dock and Menubar
+### Dock and Menu bar
-I’ve always kept my menubar very minimal as well.
+I’ve always kept my menu bar very minimal as well.
 So there wasn’t a lot to clean up there.
 But I was still able to remove some of the menu items.
 I kicked them out from my startup items as well.

 Again, my dock has had only essential items set to “Keep in Dock, ” but there were few that I used only once in a blue moon.
 Now, I’ve only kept the items that I use every day such as [Polymail](https://polymail.io/), [LightPaper](http://lightpaper.42squares.in/), [SourceTree](https://www.sourcetreeapp.com/), [iTerm2](https://www.iterm2.com/), etc.
 <div style="margin: 0 auto"> ![My minimal dock](/images/minimal-dock.png) </div> <br/>